gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-scenegraph.md

 While we're at it let's also add another helper called the `GridHelper`.
 It makes a 2D grid on the X,Z plane.
 By default the grid is 10x10 units.

-We're also going to use [dat.GUI](https://github.com/dataarts/dat.gui) which is a UI library that is very popular with three.js projects. dat.GUI takes an object and a property name on that object and based on the type of the property automatically makes a UI to manipulate that property.
+We're also going to use [lil-gui](https://github.com/georgealways/lil-gui) which is a UI library that is very popular with three.js projects. lil-gui takes an object and a property name on that object and based on the type of the property automatically makes a UI to manipulate that property.